Kimanicodes/BC-9-Infinity/README.md

 Source: [Github Guides](https://guides.github.com/features/mastering-markdown/)

+GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
+This guide explains how and why GitHub Flow works.

 #1.
 Create a branch
 When you're working on a project, you're going to have a bunch of different features or ideas in progress at any given time – some of which are ready to go, and others which are not.
 Branching exists to help you manage this workflow.